MOP-DB Help

 Public = any site visitor can view

-Members = any logged in member can view
+Members = only logged in members can view

 Private = only you can view.